What is bipolar disorder?

 There are no blood tests or brain scans that can be used to diagnose bipolar disorder.
 Your doctor will look for any symptoms of the disease to make a diagnosis.
 They will also look at your family history.

 Diagnosing bipolar disorder can be tricky.
-You may not experience severe mood swings.
+You may not experience severe changes in mood.
 Hypomania is a less severe form of mania that can affect some people.
-You may also have a mixed state of bipolar disorder where you experience mania as well as depression at the same time.
+You may also have a mixed state of bipolar disorder where you experience episdoes of mania and depression at the same time.
 Find out more about how to cope with mania.

 The antidepressant Zoloft is a common drug prescribed to treat bipolar disorder.
 Learn more about the different types of antidepressants.